ros2/ros2_documentation/source/Tutorials/UnderstandingROS2Actions.rst

     /turtle1/rotate_absolute [turtlesim/action/RotateAbsolute]

 In brackets to the left of each action name (in this case only ``/turtle1/rotate_absolute``) is the action type, ``turtlesim/action/RotateAbsolute``.
-You will need this when you want to execute an action from the command line.
+You will need this when you want to execute an action from the command line or from code.

 5 ros2 action info
 ^^^^^^^^^^^^^^^^^^